Blue Night Network: 1986 report

 The report pointed out that the importance of the original "demand generators" for overnight public transit had declined.
 Nightly demand was now twice as heavy on weekends as on weekdays, showing that not many people were using transit to get to night work.
 And as Metro had grown, only 45% of its population still lived within a 15-minute walk of the existing 24-hour transit routes.
 In fact, hardly any of the 14 overnight routes then in existence were strictly justified by demand any more, particularly on weekdays.
 But since "one of the TTC's primary goals is to maximize mobility and accessibility to transit service", the report's recommendation was to redesign the system, not eliminate it.

 Most of Toronto has a squarish grid of main streets that originated as early 19th-century concession roads, and are spaced at 1 1/4-mile intervals (about 2 km).
 By running overnight buses along every second road in the grid, all parts of Metro would be reached and 86% of the population would be within a 15-minute walk (taken as 1.25 km or 3/4 mile).
 To avoid excessively long trips, some grid streets such as Eglinton Avenue would require two bus routes meeting end-to-end, but still just 15 routes would be needed to form the grid.
 The 506 Carlton route had sufficient ridership to be retained in addition, for a total of 16 routes.

 This is what the report proposed.
 In changing from the old network of 14 routes to the new set of 16, only 2 routes would be entirely unchanged.
-There would be 11 entirely new overnight routes (all bus-operated), with 7 existing ones eliminated (3 streetcar, 3 trolleybus, and only 1 bus route, as the night network would be shifted away from the streetcar tracks and trolleybus wires).
+There would be 11 entirely new overnight routes (all bus-operated), with 7 existing ones eliminated (3 streetcar, 3 trolley bus, and only 1 bus route, as the night network would be shifted away from the streetcar tracks and trolley bus wires).

 Despite the route eliminations and probable increased ridership, the changes could not be expected to finance themselves.
 The report recommended reducing service frequencies after 10 p.m. on certain routes in order to offset the increased costs.